-Now is the time for enterprises who assign corporate-owned devices to become more aggressive in identifying and understanding the data consumption of its employees.
+Enterprises who assign corporate-owned devices need to become more assertive in identifying, understanding and controlling the data consumption of its employees.